 The overall EPG upper-bound organ dose that results from combining external and internal upper-bound EPG doses for 20 organs and 29 EPGs-those EPGs for which there was potential for exposure to radiation-were compared with the organ/cancer screening doses listed in Section 2, Table 3.
 This evaluation process is discussed in detail in Section 3.
 If an EPG upper-bound organ dose is higher than its respective screening dose, it is recommended that the EPG/organ combination be excluded from expedited processing.
-For those EPG/organ combinations where the overall EPG upper-bound dose falls between the doses listed in Table 3 that roughly correspond to the limiting dose (40-percent PC) and screening dose (50-percent PC), the NIOSH-IREP software is employed to calculate the PC using the EPG upper-bound doses for each type of radiation.
-If the PC is higher than or equal to 40 percent, the EPG/organ combination is added to the list of cases not suitable for expedited processing.
-Only the EPG/organ combinations for which the NIOSH-IREP estimated PC is lower than 40 percent are deemed eligible for expedited processing.
+For those EPG/organ combination be excluded from expedited processing.
+For those EPG/organ combination be excluded from expedited processing.
+For those Section 1 (50-percent PC), the NIOSH-IREP software is employed to calculate the PC using the EPG upper-bound doses for each type of radiation.
+If the PC is higher than or equal to 40 percent, the EPG/organ combinations for which the NIOSH-IREP estimated PC is lower than 40 percent are deemed eligible for expedited processing.